Yvonne87/Quiz-App/README.md

 (5) Readability and Consistency:The project Maintains a consistent coding style throughout the codebase.

-(6) Feature Explanations: Create a README file with detailed explanations of each implemented feature.
-Include information on how to add/edit questions, customize styles, and integrate new features.

    Instructions for Running the app:
-Below are the instructions that MUST be strictly read and adherred to prior to starting the quiz.
+Below are the instructions that MUST be strictly read and adherred to prior to starting the quiz:

 1. You will have only <span>15 seconds</span> per each question.

 2. Once you select your answer,it cannot be undone.

 3. You can't select any option once the time goes off.

 4. You can't exit from the quiz while you're playing.

 5. You'll get points on the basis of your correct answer.

+ Below are the explnations of the distinctive features of this project:

+(i) Multiple Choice Answer:This project makes use of multiple choice answer wherein the user is expected to choose ONE option only.

+(ii)It has a dynamic quiz interface that displays one question at a time:Here, the user answers each question consecutively.

+(iii) The project utilizes Javascript for handling user input, transitioning between questions, and managing the quiz flow.

+(iv) Scoring system:The app enables users to see their scores immediately.

+(iv)The app provides feedbacks on each question, indicating correctness.
+The green line indicates "correct" while the red line indicates "incorrect".

+(v) Application of basic styling for aesthetics and visual apppeal to the user.